-Music is said to be able to "soothe the savage breast."
-Whether that is true, music has been shown to influence consumer behavior.
-For example, one study found that sales of French wines increased when a wine store played French classical music on its sound system, and sales of German wines increased when it played German classical music.
+Music is said to be able to "soothe the savage beast."
+Whether or not that is true, music has been shown to influence consumer behavior.
+For example, one study found that sales of French wines increased when a wine store played French classical music on its sound system and sales of

+German wines increased when it played German classical music.
 Could music have similar effects on tipping?
 If so, what kinds of music should increase tips?

 Celine Jacob and her colleagues thought that the answer to the first of these questions was yes and that the answer to the second question was songs with pro-social lyrics that expressed empathy.
-To test those expectations, they had numerous judges help them identify and select popular French songs that had prosocial or empathic lyrics as well as songs that had neutral lyrics.
+To test those expectations, they had numerous judges help them identify and select popular French songs that had pro-social/empathic lyrics as well as songs that had neutral lyrics.
 They then convinced a restaurant in France to let them randomly determine what type of music was played over the sound system for each lunch and each dinner period over 36 days.
 One-third of the time, the restaurant's normal music was played, one-third of the time, the music with neutral lyrics was played, and one-third of the time the music with pro-social lyrics was played.

-The restaurant's customers were more likely to leave a tip when songs with pro-social lyrics were played than when the other types of music were played.
-Thirty-five percent tipped in the pro-social lyric condition, versus 24 percent in each of the other two conditions.
-Moreover, those who gave a tip left larger amounts when pro-social lyrics were playing.
-The average tip was &1.38 in the pro-social lyrics condition versus &1.21 and &1.22 in the other two conditions.
+The restaurant's customers were more likely to leave a tip when songs with prosocial lyrics was played than when the other types of music were played - 35% tipped in the pro-social lyric condition versus 24% in each of the other two conditions.
+Moreover, those who gave a tip left larger amounts when pro-social lyrics were playing - the average tip was 1.38 Euros in the pro-social lyrics condition versus 1.21 and 1.22 Euros in the other two conditions.

-Unfortunately, as a server you cannot determine what type of music is played on the restaurant sound system, since that is management's prerogative.
-However, you can encourage your manager to find and play music with predominately pro-social or empathic lyrics.
+Unfortunately, as a server you cannot determine what type of music is played on the restaurant sound system - that is the prerogative of management.
+However, you can encourage your manager to find and play music with predominately pro-social/empathic lyrics.
 Be sure to explain how increasing tips through the use of such music would benefit him or her by contributing to happier employees, lower turnover, and possibly more satisfied customers.
 To help with the persuasion effort, you might also try creating a CD with such music yourself and giving it to the manager for consideration.